Mobile navigation

 Target completion

-Strategies and policies to be uploaded to website once completed and signed off by end of December 2025.
+Strategies and policies to be uploaded to website once completed and signed off by end of July 2026 (revised target)

-Identify those that require easy read version and draft/develop versions - March 2026.
+Identify those that require easy read version and draft/develop versions - July 2026 (revised target)

 Develop a range of videos to assist tenants with repairs they are responsible for - soft launch end of September 2025.